-Due to the need of providing prompt schedule updates during the disruption, the computational efficiency is more important in real-time rescheduling \citeay{CACCHIANI201415}.
-Regarding the real-time algorithm and rolling horizon approach, \citeay{CORMAN201515} define the closed-loop control for real-time rescheduling, which distinguishes the real-time algorithm and real-time control.
-The open-loop tool uses a real-time algorithm only once at the beginning of the disruption, while the closed-loop tool applies multiple rapid algorithms in every suitable timing based on conditions and predictions until a target stability is formed.
-The main difference between multiple open-loop and closed-loop controls is the ability to modify the value of an action based on previous actions.
-It is an online training method which learns the value of an action according to the initial steps and continuously improves the quality of solution during decision-making process.

-Incorporating passenger behavior into an optimization model would increase the model's complexity and thus the computational time, which may limit its practical application \cite{binder_2017}.
-Passengers' disobedience to the inconvenient service would increase the uncertainty of demand during disruption.
-Real-time in-station demands for trains are usually estimated by model-based methods using static OD demand data.
-For example, \citeay{RN150} used a sigmoid function to represent passengers' arriving process before the departure time, \citeay{VEELENTURF2017133} set a deadline of waiting tolerance to capture passengers' leaving process due to extended delays, \citeay{BINDER2021103368} uses a stochastic model to split the demands on routes, and \citeay{Liu2022AME} address passengers' participating willingness considering the in-station overcrowding and quality of alternative service.
+Incorporating the consideration of passenger behavior into an optimization model would increase the model's complexity and the computational time, which may limit its practical application in real-time \citep{binder_2017}.
+Passengers' unpredictable response to the interrupted service would increase the uncertainty for demand estimation during disruption.
+Real-time in-station demands for trains are usually estimated by model-based methods using static origin-destination (OD) demand data.
+For example, \cite{RN150} used a sigmoid function to represent passengers' arriving process before the departure time, \cite{VEELENTURF2017133} set a deadline of waiting tolerance to capture passengers' returning process due to extended delays, \cite{BINDER2021103368} uses a stochastic model to split the demands on routes, and \cite{Liu2022AME} address passengers' participating willingness considering the in-station overcrowding and quality of alternative service.
 Model-based methods typically prioritize adherence to the original timetable and use passenger demand to assess the importance of a train.
 Rescheduling plans are designed to accommodate high-demand OD pairs.
-However, in practical post-disrupted conditions, passengers' independent behaviour can lead to numerous unforeseeable circumstances, which may deviate from the initial estimations.
+However, in practical post-disruption conditions, passengers' response behaviour can lead to numerous unforeseeable circumstances, which may deviate from the theoretical estimations.
 Especially in certain transport hub cities, passengers may transfer to other intercity modes due to the limited competency of the disrupted railway service.
-As a result, the real-time in-station demand may be over-estimated using OD demand if passengers' arriving and leaving are not taken into consideration.
+As a result, the real-time in-station demand may be over-estimated using OD demand if passengers' arriving and returning are not taken into consideration.